infiniticio/docs.infinitic.io/src/pages/docs/clients/complete-running-timers.md

 ---

 Workflows [are able to wait](/docs/workflows/waiting) for a specific time or duration.
-If you want to manually complete the waiting, you can do that through the `completeTimers` method of the client.
+If we want to manually complete the waiting, we can do that through the `completeTimers` method of the client.

 After having fixed the workflow definition, the instance can be resume by using: